10th Grade Homeschool Plan

 The works we are using this year are:

-Macbeth – This version contains lots of extras like notes, scene-by-scene plot summaries, a key to famous lines and phrases, an introduction to reading Shakespeare’s language, and more.
+Macbeth (affiliate link) – This version contains lots of extras like notes, scene-by-scene plot summaries, a key to famous lines and phrases, an introduction to reading Shakespeare’s language, and more.
 We intended to watch a broadcast of the National Theatre’s production of Macbeth but my daughter’s session for a gymnastics meet ended up being scheduled at the same time so we weren’t able to attend.
 I am hoping to still be able to catch it at some point.

-A Thousand Splendid Suns – Covering thirty years of Afghan history through the eyes of women who experienced freedom under the Soviets and oppression under the Taliban, A Thousand Splendid Suns is an important work that depicts how the lives of women are affected when totalitarian fundamentalists are in power.
+A Thousand Splendid Suns (affiliate link) – Covering thirty years of Afghan history through the eyes of women who experienced freedom under the Soviets and oppression under the Taliban, A Thousand Splendid Suns is an important work that depicts how the lives of women are affected when totalitarian fundamentalists are in power.

 My daughter can fill in with other works that interest her.
 Her current interests tend toward books with a dytopian theme, which blend well with the totalitarian themes we are studying.
 I am rereading 1984 and may add that in as well.